Baby monitor guides

 Use a phone as a baby monitor: a sensible two-smartphone setup

-A practical two-phone setup with safe placement, stable charging, role separation, and the trial run most families skip at first.
+A practical two-phone setup covering safe placement, stable charging, role separation, and the trial run many families do too late.

 Read guide →